Netsend/PerspectiveDB/browser/README.md

     console.error('merge conflict:', obj)
   })

-  // merges happen when updates are coming in from a remote pdb.on('merge', function(item) {
+  // a data event is emitted for every new version pdb.on('data', function(item) {
-    console.log('new merge saved:', item)
+    console.log('new version:', item)
   })
 }
 ```